Team PlugInIndia have been interacting and working with multiple EV Charging Station manufacturers over the last few months.

-So essentially an EVSE is a smart charger, with lots of intelligence built-in.
+So essentially an EVSE is a wall mounted box that - that supplies electric energy to the onboard charger for the recharging of electric vehicle batteries, with lots of intelligence built-in.
 You can be assured that you are charging your EV in a safe and smart manner.

 The home private chargers are generally used with 230V/15A single phase plug which can deliver a maximum of up to about 2.5KW of power.
 Thus, the vehicles can be charged only up to this rate.
 The billing for the power is part of home-metering.
 This will be continued till a policy evolves to charge the home users differently for EV use.
 Also Bharat EV Specs recommends using the IEC 60309 Industrial connector from both ends.

 For charging outside the home premises, Bharat EV standards recommends that the electric power needs to be billed and payment needs to be collected.
 The power utilities may also want to manage power drawn by these chargers from time to time.

 Slow AC charging is the most common method of charging electric vehicles.